4309 Memorial Dr.

 In 2004, Judge El-Amin joined a private real estate practice in East Point, Georgia, and represented clients in commercial property disputes.
 A year later, Judge El-Amin returned to public interest law as a Senior Attorney in the DeKalb County Child Advocacy Center.
 She was quickly promoted to Supervising Attorney, and was responsible for overseeing litigation and advocacy efforts on behalf of abused and neglected child-clients.
 She remained with the Child Advocacy Center for nearly ten years until April 2014, when she was appointed as a full Juvenile Court Judge by the Superior Court Judges of DeKalb County.

 Judge El-Amin is active in several civic and philanthropic causes.
-Most recently, she sat on the executive boards of ForeverFamily and Camp Butterfly, organizations dedicated to the empowerment of disadvantaged youth.
 She is a former Associate Legal Producer for a nationally-syndicated court television program, and a former co-host of “The Circle”, a local cable television program highlighting the perspectives and contributions of leading women in Atlanta.